Skip to main content

 Windows

-The Agent can be uninstalled and the associated service removed through the “Add or Remove Programs” panel from the Control Panel.
+A Host can be uninstalled and its associated service removed through the “Add or Remove Programs” panel from the Control Panel.

 Agent uninstall

-After uninstalling the Agent, the Ganymede folder will remain in the Program Files directory.
+After uninstalling the Gateway, the Ganymede folder will remain in the Program Files directory.
+You can also run the unins000.exe file in the installation folder to remove the Gateway and all other previously installed versions.

 warning